-Thus our lower bound states that $\tilde T(\eps)$ is necessarily logarithmic in $\eps^{-1}$, which tightly matches the poly-logarithmic dependence on $\eps^{-1}$ in the upper bound for $\tilde T(\eps)$.
-As pointed out in Carli \textit{et al.} \cite{Carli09_avg_consensus}, it is possible to prove that a computation time logarithmic in $\eps^{-1}$ is achievable by embedding a quantized consensus algorithm for noiseless networks into the simulation framework developed by Rajagopalan and Schulman for noisy networks in \cite{Rajagopalan94_dist_comp}.
+Choosing $\delta=1/2$, we obtain \eqref{eq:dist_avg_BEC_Tlb}. \end{IEEEproof} } The lower bound given by \eqref{eq:dist_avg_BEC_Tlb} states that $\tilde T(\eps)$ is necessarily logarithmic in $\eps^{-1}$, which tightly matches the poly-logarithmic dependence on $\eps^{-1}$ in the upper bound given by \eqref{eq:dist_avg_BEC_Tub}.
+As pointed out in Carli {et al.} \cite{Carli09_avg_consensus}, it is possible to prove that a computation time logarithmic in $\eps^{-1}$ is achievable by embedding a quantized consensus algorithm for noiseless networks into the simulation framework developed by Rajagopalan and Schulman for noisy networks in \cite{Rajagopalan94_dist_comp}.